Actinides in the environment: Uranium

-Uranium is a natural metal which is widely found.
-It is present in almost all soils and it is more plentiful than antimony, beryllium, cadmium, gold, mercury, silver, or tungsten, and is about as abundant as arsenic or molybdenum.
-Significant concentrations of uranium occur in some substances such as phosphate rock deposits, and minerals such as lignite, and monazite sands in uranium-rich ores (it is recovered commercially from these sources).
+Uranium is present in almost all soils.
+It is more plentiful than antimony, beryllium, cadmium, gold, mercury, silver, or tungsten, and is about as abundant as arsenic or molybdenum.
+Significant concentrations of uranium occur in some substances such as phosphate rock deposits, minerals such as lignite, and monazite sands in uranium-rich ores, where it is also commercially extracted from.

-Seawater contains about 3.3 parts per billion of uranium by weight as uranium (VI) forms soluble carbonate complexes.
+Seawater contains about 3.3 parts per billion of uranium by weight as uranium (VI), which forms soluble carbonate complexes.
 Extraction of uranium from seawater has been considered as a means of obtaining the element.
-Because of the very low specific activity of uranium the chemical effects of it upon living things can often outweigh the effects of its radioactivity.
-Additional uranium has been added to the environment in some locations, from the nuclear fuel cycle and the use of depleted uranium in munitions.
+Because of the very low specific activity of uranium, the chemical effects of it upon living things can often outweigh the effects of its radioactivity.
+Additional uranium has been added to the environment in some locations from the nuclear fuel cycle and the use of depleted uranium in munitions.

 Neptunium

-Like plutonium, neptunium has a high affinity for soil.
-However, it is relatively mobile over the long term, and diffusion of neptunium-237 in groundwater is a major issue in designing a deep geological repository for permanent storage of spent nuclear fuel. ^{237}Np has a half-life of 2.144 million years and is therefore a long-term problem; but its half-life is still much shorter than those of uranium-238, uranium-235, or uranium-236, and ^{237}Np therefore has higher specific activity than those nuclides.
+Neptunium can be found naturally in low concentrations in uranium ore, where atoms of uranium-238 capture neutrons and undergo transmutation reactions, resulting in neptunium-237 and neptunium-239.
+Neptunium has a high affinity for soil.
+Despite this, it is relatively mobile over the long term, and diffusion of ^{237}Np in groundwater is a major issue in designing a deep geological repository for permanent storage of spent nuclear fuel. ^{237}Np has a half-life of 2.144 million years and is therefore a long-term problem; its half-life is still much shorter than those of uranium-238, uranium-235, or uranium-236, and therefore ^{237}Np has higher specific activity than those nuclides.
 It is used only to make plutonium-238 when bombarded with neutrons in a lab.